You never leave the family, you just leave the house.

 - I’m Into Moms

 There’s more, but you can read it in the post.

 Dating is not marriage.
 In fact, dating (which I admittedly don’t know much about) can be shut down by getting too serious or too future-plans oriented.
-As my schedule and future is quite flexible, I was surprised how quickly my “relationship” concepts changed yesterday when confronted with a challenging dilemma.
-On one hand I had met and “dated” an amazing woman.
-One the other she was telling me how our closeness and chemistry was freaking her out.
+As my schedule and future are quite flexible, I was surprised how quickly my “relationship” concepts changed yesterday when confronted with a challenging dilemma.
+On one hand, I had met and “dated” an amazing woman.
+On the other, she was telling me how our closeness and chemistry was freaking her out.

 And then I was able to open up a bit about post-divorce depression, which is common for us empaths.

 Today, over four years after my divorce was finalized, I was still struck by a pang of sadness as I was dropping my kids’ bags off at my ex-wife’s house, the old house, our old house.
 I wondered, “How long will it take before I feel nothing?”
 But I immediately knew the answer.
 I will always feel a loss when dropping my kids’ bags off at my old house.
 The rest, what I do with those feelings, is up to me.

 Everything seemed to fall into place after I wrote this important post.

 “I wish you happiness in your new life, I always want to see you shine, you are the other half, the partner in this parenting journey we accepted together.
 Your joy is a joy for our kids.
 Your peace is their peace and mine.
 As we walk separate paths we are blameless and grateful for the gifts we’ve been given.
 And to you, my dear ex, I give the deepest respect and love.
 Thank you for where we’ve been, where we are, and where we are going, still a family, still parents, still blessed.”

 And from that point on, this blog became as much about relationship building and dating as it was about divorce and difficulties.
 Rounding the 5th year after the divorce, things began to change for me.

 I was invited to do a few interviews: